 A modem allows communication between the VAXstation 2000 and another system over telephone lines.
-This section describes how to install the DF112, DF124, and DF224 modems.
+This section describes how to install a modem on your VAXstation 2000.
+Caution: Be sure the system is off when attaching modem cables.

 - 1. Unpack and set up the modem according to instructions that shipped with the modem. - 2.
 Set the modem's baud rate to 1200 to match the VAXstation 2000 system unit's communication port's baud rate.
-(Refer to the documentation that shipped with the modem for setting baud rates.) - 3.
+(Refer to the documentation that shipped with the modem for instructions on setting the baud rate.) - 3.
 Locate the modem's 25-conductor cable (part no. BCC04).
 If you do not already have this cable, you must order one from your sales representative. - 4.
 Connect an end of the 25-conductor cable to the modem's 25-pin connector.
 (Check the documentation that shipped with the modem to locate the modem's 25-pin connector.) - 5.
 If the cable-restraining bar on the rear of the VAXstation 2000 system unit is not already raised, lift it up. - 6.
 Connect the free end of the modem's 25-conductor signal cable to the port on the VAXstation 2000 labeled with the double-arrow communications icon (Figure 58). - 7.
 Use your fingers to tighten the thumbscrews on the modem's signal cable by turning them clockwise. - 8.
 Replace the cable-restraining bar by pressing it in with your fingers until it locks into place.